 Those individuals, who allegedly had their confidential license to carry firearms applicant information disclosed by Defendants in violation of their right to privacy and 18 Pa.C.S. §611 l(i) from September 8, 2009 through the present, as a result of un-enveloped communications, including, but not limited to, postcards that were ( 1) sent to the applicant/licensee and the applicant/licensee’s references containing information submitted by the applicant/licensee and (2) sent by the applicant/ licensee’s references to Defendants.

-The Notice to class members is available on www.MonroeLTCFClassAction.com and will be published in the Pocono Record on Wednesday, May 8th, Friday, May 17th, and Sunday, May 26th.
+The Notice and Order to class members is available on www.MonroeLTCFClassAction.com and will be published in the Pocono Record on Wednesday, May 8th, Friday, May 17th, and Sunday, May 26th.
 As specified in the Notice, unless a class member requests to be excluded, the individual will be part of the class action.

 Pursuant to 18 Pa.C.S. § 6111(i),